Micky Allan

 Micky Allan (born 1944) is an Australian photographer and artist whose work covers paintings, drawings, engraved glass overlays, installations and photography.
-Allan has become an influential public speaker and has been invited to be a part of many discussions on feminist politics and present a number of speeches held in galleries across Australia about art photography during the 1970s.
+Allan has become an influential public speaker and has been invited to be a part of many discussions on feminist politics and present a number of speeches held in galleries across Australia about art photography of the 1970s.

-Biography
+Early life and education

 Allan was born in Melbourne in 1944.
-From the age of two, she lived in Japan, before her family moved back to Melbourne in 1950.
-Allan attended the Melbourne Church of England Girls Grammar School, in South Yarra, where she received an American Field Service Scholarship allowing her to study in the U.S. Allan was heavily involved in painting as a teenager and attended a girls school in Kansas City in 1961.
+From the age of two, she lived in Japan, before in 1950 her family moved back to Melbourne where Allan attended the Melbourne Church of England Girls Grammar School, in South Yarra.
+There she received an American Field Service Scholarship allowing her to study in the U.S. Allan took up painting as a teenager and attended a girls school in Kansas City in 1961.
 The school held Allan's first solo exhibition when her paintings were displayed in a national art contest.

-After returning from Kansas, Allan studied Fine Arts at the University of Melbourne under Joseph Burke in 1963.
-She commenced a full-time Diploma of Painting course at the National Gallery of Victoria Painting School in 1965.
-However she felt it was impossible to make a living off art and only began taking photographs in 1974 after joining a feminist collective in Melbourne, and was taught how to process photos by housemate Virginia Coventry.
-She relocated to Sydney in the late 1970s, focusing on her own individual work as opposed to working on collective projects.
-Since then, Allan returned to painting as her primary medium in the early 1980s.
-She completed her studies for the Doctor of Philosophy, Painting, at the Australian National University of Arts in 2014.
+After returning from Kansas, Allan studied Fine Arts at the University of Melbourne under art historian Joseph Burke in 1963. in 1965 she commenced a full-time Diploma of Painting course at the National Gallery of Victoria Art School which she completed in 1967.

 Work

-Before taking up photography, Micky Allan practiced painting.
-She produced a series of hand-coloured monochrome photographic prints in the mid 1970s, as did other Australian women artists.
-This is a technique that was used to 'colour' black-and-white portraits and wedding photos up to the 1970s before the availability of cheap C-type prints from logout negatives, and revived by artist-photographers in the early 2000s.
-Hand-colouring involved manually adding colour to a black-and-white photograph, through the materials and techniques of painting and the use of dyes.
-This extended the longevity of any existing colours in the image and personalized the work, and made the photograph a means of creative expression.
+Finding it unlikely that she would make a living from painting, Allan began taking photographs in 1974 after joining Melbourne's experimental arts and theatre space, the Pram Factory.
+She began working on sets and costumes and designing posters for the plays held there and, needing to photograph performances, learned darkroom photographic processing from housemate Virginia Coventry.
+In 1974, The Pram Factory held her first show of black-and-white photographs.
+She continued to take photographs devotedly for magazines and began to emerge as a well-known female photographer, garnering commissions around Australia.

+My Trip

+In 1975, having finished a body of work in the darkroom, Allan felt a need to go on holiday and took a 17-day road trip through rural Victoria.
+Allan decided to travel alone, recording photographically what she saw and experienced, which resulted in the series and publication My Trip.
+It consists of exchanges with people she met.
+She photographed them and asked them to photograph her in turn, and the images were presented side-by-side with a record of their conversation.
+The series become a documentation of how women were perceived when travelling alone during the years of second-wave feminism.